Whooping cough (pertussis) immunisation service

 Do I need to pay for whooping cough immunisation?

-Vaccines covered by the NIP are free for people who are eligible.
+Vaccines covered by the NIP are provided at no cost for people who are eligible.
 See the NIP Schedule to find out which vaccines you or your family are eligible to receive.

-Eligible people get the vaccine for free, but your health care provider (for example, your doctor) may charge a consultation fee for the visit.
+Eligible people get the vaccine at no cost, but your health care provider (for example, your doctor) may charge a consultation fee for the visit.
 You can check this when you make your appointment.

-If you are not eligible for free vaccine, you may need to pay for it.
+If you are not eligible to receive the vaccine at no cost, you may need to pay for it.
 The cost depends on the type of vaccine, the formula and where you buy it from.
 Your immunisation provider can give you more information.

 What are the possible side effects of whooping cough immunisation?